Henry IV, Holy Roman Emperor: Family feuds

 Matilda of Tuscany and her husband managed to turn Henry's heir, Conrad, against him in the spring or summer of 1093.
 Henry had Conrad captured, but he escaped to Milan.
 According to Bernold of Constance, Henry tried to commit suicide after his son's rebellion, though Bernold probably invented this story to make a comparison between Henry and King Saul.
 Conrad's disloyalty aroused Henry's suspicion of his relatives, and he put his wife under strict supervision, allegedly for her infidelity.
 Four Lombard towns (Milan, Cremona, Lodi and Piacenza) made an alliance with Matilda of Tuscany.
 Henry fled to Verona whose margrave, Henry of Eppenstein, and Eppenstein's brother, Patriarch Udalric of Aquileia, were his last supporters in Italy.
 Henry's authority remained limited to north-eastern Italy, and Matilda and Welf I's troops prevented his return to Germany.

 Empress Eupraxia decided to desert Henry and sought Matilda's assistance to rescue her from her house arrest early in 1094.
 Matilda sent a small force of soldiers to Verona who liberated the Empress and accompanied her to Tuscany.
 On meeting with Matilda, Eupraxia presented serious charges against her husband, accusing him of debauchery and group rape.
 She publicly repeated the charges in Pope Urban II's presence at the Council of Piacenza in March 1095.
 The Pope endorsed her words and confirmed Conrad's claim to the throne, recognizing him as the lawful king in April.
 Henry's enemies gladly spread Eupraxia's accusations, but modern scholars have regarded her statements as an effective propaganda tool against Henry, likely fabricated by Matilda's advisors.
 The Pope departed from Piacenza to France in triumph, but the teenage Welf the Fat left his middle-aged wife around the same time.
 The separation of Matilda and her husband came as a severe blow to the Pope, because the young Welf's father, Welf I, soon sought a reconciliation with Henry.
 Henry also conducted negotiations with Doge Vitale Faliero in Venice in June 1095.
 They renewed a commercial treaty and Faliero agreed to continue to pay a yearly tribute to the Emperor.

 Pope Urban II proclaimed the First Crusade at the Council of Clermont in November 1095.
 The council also prohibited the bishops and abbots from swearing fealty to secular rulers.
 The first crusader bands, composed mainly of commoners and impoverished knights, departed for the Holy Land early in 1096.
 They attacked the towns along the Rhine and massacred thousands of Jews.
 After the first pogroms, the Jews sent a letter to Henry, seeking his protection.
-Henry ordered the German bishops, dukes and counts to protect the Jewish communities, but they could rarely prevent the fanatical mob from persecuting them.
+Henry ordered the German bishops, dukes and counts to protect the Jewish communities, but they could rarely prevent the mob from persecuting them.